-- All remaining natural corridors identified as significant biodiversity features during the environmental assessment stage, must be mapped and identified as "No-Go" areas on the site plans and protected measures must be installed (demarcated); - Except to the extent necessary for the carrying out of the works, no flora may be removed, damaged or disturbed; - Camel Thorn trees that will not be cleared, must be protected during construction activities and must be propertly demarcated as "no-go" areas.
-These must be clearly visible to all staff on site.
-An area, as wide as the tree canopy (drip-line), must be made a "no-go" area around the tree.
-The use of temporary fencing should be considered as demarcation. - Trapping, poisoning and/or shooting of animals is strictly forbidden.
+- All remaining natural corridors identified as significant biodiversity features during the environmental assessment stage, must be mapped and identified as "No-Go" areas on the site plans and protected measures must be installed (demarcated); - Except to the extent necessary for the carrying out of the works, no flora may be removed, damaged or disturbed; - Trapping, poisoning and/or shooting of animals is strictly forbidden.
 No domestic pets or livestock are permitted on Site; - Where the use of herbicides, pesticides and other poisonous substances are to be used, the Contractor must submit a Method Statement; - The Contractor may not deface, paint, damage or mark any natural features, if these should occur (e.g. trees, rock formations, buildings, etc.) situated in or around the Site for survey or other purposes unless agreed beforehand with the Engineer and the ECO.
 Any features affected by the Contractor in contravention of this clause must be restored/rehabilitated to the satisfaction of the Engineer and the ECO. - All incidents of harm to any animal or natural vegetation (apart from the agreed upon areas) must be reported to the ECO.

-7.10.6 Protection of flora
+8.10.6 Protection of flora

-A plant rescue and protection plan which allows for the maximum transplant of conservation important species from areas to be transformed must be implemented.
+A plant rescue and protection plan which allows for the maximum transplant of conservation important species from areas to be transformed should be implemented, if possible.
+Please also refer to the specific recommendations in Section 7.1 above.